Find a Lender-Approved Local Conveyancer in Stockton on Tees

 How does conveyancing in Stockton on Tees differ for new build properties?

-Most buyers of new build residence in Stockton on Tees come to us having been asked by the builder to exchange contracts and commit to the purchase even before the property is ready to move into.
-This is because developers in Stockton on Tees usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Stockton on Tees come to us having been asked by the developer to exchange contracts and commit to the purchase even before the house is built.
+This is because new home sellers in Stockton on Tees usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Stockton on Tees or who has acted in the same development.

 Last updated